 Windows Update is an essential component that allows the OS to download and install patches, builds, and versions and keep the PC safe and featureful.
 Unfortunately, sometimes a system cannot get the updates mostly because of services issue.
 In this case, the first and foremost solution is to Restart Windows Update Service.
 Using only this method you can fix a majority of Windows update problems.

-How to Restart Windows Update Service in Windows 10
+How to Restart Windows Update Service in Windows 11 and 10

-Here are 2 Ways to Restart Windows Update Service in Windows 10 –
+Here are 2 Ways to Restart Windows Update Service in Windows 11 or 10 –

 1. Using Services itself